-A brain injury is a serious injury that can put you at risk for disability or even death after a car accident.
+Victims of car crashes frequently suffer poorly diagnosed brain injuries.
+The shock of the collision and the painful injuries to other body parts often mask brain injuries.
+Despite this, these injuries are serious and can put a person at risk for disability or even death well after a crash.
 According to the Brain Trauma Foundation, among adults ranging in age from 1 to 44, traumatic brain injuries are the leading cause of death and disability.

 A brain injury can have a wide range of physical and mental effects.
 After the car crash, some of these symptoms may show up right away while others may take days or even weeks to develop.

-Some of the sensory issues associated with a brain injury can include ringing in your ears, a bad taste in your mouth, blurred vision or alterations to your ability to smell.
-You may also experience a newfound sensitivity to sound or light.
+Sensory issues associated with a brain injury can include ringing in your ears, a bad taste in your mouth, blurred vision or alterations to your ability to smell.
+You may also experience heightened sensitivity to sound or light.

-Physical brain injury symptoms that may occur following a car accident include loss of consciousness, a reoccurring headache, nausea or vomiting, problems speaking or ongoing fatigue and drowsiness.
-You may also experience problems sleeping, such as sleeping more than you normally do, as well as issues with your ability to balance.
+Physical brain injury symptoms that may develop following a car accident include loss of consciousness, reoccurring headaches, nausea or vomiting, problems speaking or ongoing fatigue and drowsiness.
+You may also experience problems sleeping, including sleeping more than normal.
+Problems with balance are common.

-You may have a difficult time concentrating or remembering things if you have a brain injury from a car accident.
-Additionally, you may feel depressed or anxious and undergo multiple mood changes and mood swings.
+You may find it difficult concentrating or remembering things as a result of a brain injury from a car accident.
+Additionally, you may feel depressed or anxious and undergo dramatic mood changes and mood swings.

-See a doctor right away about your cognitive, physical or sensory symptoms if they seem to be getting worse instead of better.
+See a doctor right away about your cognitive, physical or sensory symptoms if they worsen.
 You should also seek emergency medical care if you lose consciousness or cannot stay awake.